The Cefi Apocalypse

 Its etymology, however, makes it appropriate for what it reveals of Celsius's true nature.

 Apocalypse, from Ancient Greek ἀπο- κάλυψις, un-covering, or a revelation.

 Lack of risk management

 Celsius lending activities were undercollateralized, thus the losses from 3AC.

 At the same time, their borrowing activities to Tether, Aave, and Compound had appropriate collateral requirements (for the lender).
-Celsius had to liquidate its position with Tether at a cost of $97 million.
+As a result, Celsius had to liquidate its position with Tether at the cost of $97 million.

 More millions vanished with some keys: